What is a food allergy?

 Prevention of food allergy

 It is not known how to prevent all food allergy.
-Recommendations regarding introduction of peanuts to the food of infants has recently changed.
+Recommendations regarding the introduction of peanuts to the food of infants have recently changed.

-- Children with mild to moderate eczema should have peanut introduced around 6 months of age.
+- Children with mild to moderate eczema should have peanut introduced around six months of age.

-- Children with severe eczema, egg allergy, or both should have testing for peanut allergy followed by peanut introduction at 4 to 6 months of age based on these results.
+- Children with severe eczema, egg allergy, or both should have testing for peanut allergy followed by peanut introduction at 4–6 months of age based on these results.